danilo90lan/t1w3-portfolio/README.md

 ### Header
 The header component has a logo and name of the company along with the navigation bar.
 The navigation bar has links to navigate to different pages.

+### Footer
+The footer component has social media links and the information of the company such as the phone number and the address.